Overview#

 Structure View

-The structure of Swift files is supported.
+The structure of Swift files is supported, including sticky lines in the editor.

 Editor Inlays